Dzulkifli Abdul Razak

-Dzulkifli bin Abdul Razak (born 1951) is a Malaysian emeritus professor, educationist and scientist who has served as the 6th Rector of the International Islamic University Malaysia (IIUM) since 1 August 2018.
-He was the Chairman of Universiti Sains Islam Malaysia (USIM) Board of Directors from April 2016 to September 2018.
+Dzulkifli bin Abdul Razak (born 1951) is a Malaysian emeritus professor, educationist and scientist who has served as the 6th Rector of the International Islamic University Malaysia (IIUM) from 1 August 2018 to 31 August 2024.
+He was the President of the International Association of Universities (IAU) from 2012 to 2016, and Chairman of Universiti Sains Islam Malaysia (USIM) Board of Directors from April 2016 to September 2018.

 Education

+Dzulkifli undertook secondary education at the Malay College Kuala Kangsar (MCKK).

 Dzulkifli obtained a degree of Bachelor of Pharmacy from Universiti Sains Malaysia (USM) and a degree of Master of Science in Pharmacology from University of Strathclyde.

-He undertook secondary education at the Malay College Kuala Kangsar (MCKK).
-He is a Fellow of the Academy of Sciences Malaysia, the World Academy of Art and Science, and the Malaysian Institute of Management.
+He is a Senior Fellow of the Academy of Sciences Malaysia, the World Academy of Art and Science, the World Islamic Management Academy and the Malaysian Institute of Management.
 He is also Honorary Lifetime Member of Asian Academy of Management.

 Career

 Dzulkifli started his career as an academician at USM, where he became its Vice Chancellor from 2000 to 2011.
-He then left USM to become the Vice Chancellor of Albukhary International University before moving to USIM to become a Distinguished Fellow at its Faculty of Leadership and Management and Chair of Islamic Leadership in 2014.
+He then left USM to become the first Vice Chancellor of Albukhary International University before moving to Universiti Sains Islam Malaysia (USIM) to become the Distinguished Fellow at its Faculty of Leadership and Management and Inaugural Holder of the Islamic Leadership Chair between 2014-2016.

-Prior to joining USIM, he served as a member of the World Health Organization (WHO) Expert Advisory Panel on Drug Policy and Management from 1995 to 2010 and the WHO Scientific Committee of Tobacco Product Regulation from 2004 to 2006.
-He was also President of the International Association of Universities from 2012 to 2016.
+Prior to joining USIM, he served as a member of the World Health Organization (WHO) Expert Advisory Panel on Drug Policy and Management from 1995 to 2010, and the WHO Scientific Committee of Tobacco Product Regulation from 2004 to 2006.

+He was also the 14th President of the International Association of Universities (IAU) from 2012 to 2016, the first for a Malaysian after 60 years.
+He is now the Honorary President of IAU based in Paris.

-On 1 April 2016, Dzulkifli was appointed as Chairman of USIM Board of Directors for a three-year term.
+On 1 April 2016, Dzulkifli was appointed Chairman of Universiti Sains Islam Malaysia (USIM) Board of Directors expected for a three-year term but was cut-short for the next new appointment.

-On 1 August 2018, Dzulkifli, who was a Visiting Professor of IIUM between 2011 and 2013, succeeded Professor Dato' Sri Dr. Zaleha Kamaruddin as Rector of IIUM.
-He is expected to hold the office for a three-year term.
+On 1 August 2018, Dzulkifli, who was a Distinguished Visiting Professor of IIUM between 2011 and 2013, succeeded Professor Dato' Sri Dr. Zaleha Kamaruddin as the 6th Rector of IIUM.
+He held the office for a three-year term until 31 July 2024.